Posted on 27 September 2022

 The key to surviving a catastrophic storm is being very well prepared.
 Read this post or watch our 3-part video series on our YouTube channel at www.YouTube.com/munara for tips on how to prepare for a hurricane.
 Don’t wait until the last minute, or you may find yourself in a very tough situation.

 Let’s get started with some basic terminology, which can help you assess the risks when you get notifications from the authorities and news channels.

-It’s a good idea to have a detailed Emergency Supply Checklist so you can plan and shop for essential supplies well in advance, to save yourself from panicking next to empty store shelves.
+It’s a good idea to have a detailed Hurricane Emergency Supply Checklist so you can plan and shop for essential supplies well in advance, to save yourself from panicking next to empty store shelves.
 You can download a pdf of a modified version of the checklist that we use for our own family (yes, we use it every year!) or you download a Word version to customize the list to your personal needs and circumstances.
-All download links are at the bottom of this page.
+Follow this link for all downloads in this blog post.

 Some of the most important things to highlight on this checklist are:

 - Water and non-perishable food supplies to last your family about 5 to 7 days;

 - A battery-operated or hand-crank radio;

 - Sanitary supplies, such as toilet paper, paper towels, sanitary wipes, disinfectant, soap, bleach, feminine supplies, and garbage bags;